martenka/c8y-data-service/README.md

 $ yarn install
 ```

-## Running the solution
+## Running all services

+Currently, all services run on the local machine.
 To run the whole solution, git clone  [c8y-data-service](https://github.com/martenka/c8y-data-service) and [c8y-admin](https://github.com/martenka/c8y-admin),
-fill out necessary ENV variables and run the commands below.
+fill out necessary ENV variables and run the commands specified in each service.
 Dependencies (mongo, min.io, rabbitmq) will be run through
 docker, services will run on the host machine.
 For that Node.js V18 or greater should be used (lower may work but have not been tested with).
 You can use [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) for easier Node.js version switching